 If the share capital is increased by a bonus issue, where new shares are issued, new shares shall be issued in relation to the number of shares of the same classes already held.
 In such cases, old shares of a specific class shall entitle to new shares of the same class.
 Class C shares do not carry rights to participate in bonus issues.
 Following a requisite amendment in the Articles of Association, the aforementioned stipulation shall not infringe on the possibility to issue shares of a new class by a bonus issue.

-The Board of Directors shall consist of no less than three and no more than nine Directors elected by the General Meeting.
+The Board of Directors shall consist of no less than three and no more than twelve Directors elected by the General Meeting.